-First Year Seminar is required for all new full-time degree-seeking freshmen (who have not previously matriculated at another post- secondary institution or who have fewer than 16 credit hours of college credit and who are also younger than 20 years old).
+First-year seminar is required for all new full-time degree-seeking freshmen (who have not previously matriculated at another post-secondary institution or who have fewer than 16 credit hours of college credit and are also younger than 20 years old).

-It is open only to students who are newly matriculated to Webster University.
-At the home campus in Webster Groves, it is offered only in the Fall semester.
-(Some international campuses offer it in the Spring, also.)
+It is only open to students who are newly matriculated to Webster University.
+At the campus in Webster Groves, Missouri, it is offered only in the Fall semester (some international campuses also offer it in the Spring).

 Similarly, students who transfer to Webster University meet the requirement by completing three credit hours from a list of approved substitute courses.
 See the list at the top of the GCP Degree Audit in Connections or contact an academic advisor for more information.

 Q: Can I use courses from my major in the GCP?

 A: No, courses from the major will not count to fulfill GCP requirements, except for double majors.

 Q: If I double major, how many courses can I use toward GCP from each major?